iotengineer22/AMD-Pervasive-AI-Developer-Contest/README.md

 ## Introduction
 First of all thank you to AMD and hackster.io for hosting this exciting competition.

-The main project is primarily summarized on hackster.io, so please refer to it there **under submission**.
+The main project is primarily summarized on hackster.io, so please refer to it there **<< under submission**.

 This project integrates advanced technologies like Object Detection, DPU, PYNQ, and ROS2 with KR260.

 A key feature is the incorporation of a **360° Camera**.

-By leveraging the KR260, we've developed a robot with 360-degree AI vision.

 ![overview](https://github.com/iotengineer22/AMD-Pervasive-AI-Developer-Contest/blob/main/imgs/overview.png)